hasankurban/ws/content/publication/MERT-DSAA/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *DSAA*
-publication_short: In *The 11th IEEE International Conference on Data Science and Advanced Analytics (DSAA 2024) , San Diego, USA*
+publication_short: In *The 11th IEEE International Conference on Data Science and Advanced Analytics (DSAA), San Diego, USA*